 I absolutely love scones.
-Before my blogging days I had never made a scone in my life.
+Before my blogging days, I had never made a scone in my life.
 I remember eating maybe one though and had enjoyed it, but that was about all I knew about scones.
-For those of you that follow my blog you will know that I am a carbaholic.
 I love the fact that scones don’t have yeast and they are a quick bread.
-After making my first scones last summer I have been hooked and am always on the look out for a new scone recipe.
+After making my first scones last summer I have been hooked and am always on the lookout for a new scone recipe.
 Now I wish I would have tried making them years ago.

 Banana Bread Scones with Brown Sugar Glaze (Inspired by thekitchn.com)